Atrix21/UrbanSound8K-Classifier/README.md

 - Clone the repository using git clone https://github.com/Atrix21/login_phoneno.git
 - Install the required libraries using pip install -r requirements.txt for the Flask API and flutter packages get for the Flutter app.
-- Train the CNN model using python train.py
+- Train the CNN model using the code available in CNN1_US8K.ipynb file.
 - Deploy the Flask API using python app.py
 - Run the Flutter app using flutter run on an emulator or physical device.